jasonmcaffee/roman-numeral-ui/README.md

 ![img_5.png](img_5.png)

-The screen matches the user's os theme (light/dark):
+The theme of the UI will respond to and matche the user's os theme (light/dark):

 ![img_7.png](img_7.png)
 ## Dependencies